In 1984 I flew home from Paris for Christmas in Boston.

 I had never stood a chance with her, but neither had Clark.

-In February I went back to Paris and remained a failed poet, which suited me just fine, because poets knew their place in the world and the City of Light was made for people like White Chocolate.
+I went back to Paris and remained a failed poet, which suited me just fine, because poets knew their place in the world and the City of Light was made for people like me.